Our response to The PLACE Report

 - National Lottery investment is creating culture in places with insufficient provision, touring great art, creating new jobs for young people, providing the right buildings and equipment, and helping organisations develop new sources of income.

-- Currently over 70% of the Arts Council’s National Lottery investment is outside the capital, compared to 60% over the lottery’s lifetime.
-If lottery income levels stay healthy this trend can be improved upon.
+- Currently over 70 per cent of the Arts Council’s National Lottery investment is outside the capital, compared to 60 per cent over the Lottery’s lifetime.
+If Lottery income levels stay healthy this trend can be improved upon.

-- Since the Lottery began, 28% of the total value of grants awarded in England has been channelled into the 10% most deprived local authority areas. £37m of lottery funding is being targeted at places with low engagement in the arts through Creative People and Places.
+- Since the Lottery began, 28 per cent of the total value of grants awarded in England has been channelled into the 10 per cent most deprived local authority areas. £37m of lottery funding is being targeted at places with low engagement in the arts through Creative People and Places.